 By nizos

 Each agent action (file write, shell command) fires a hook.
-Probity evaluates the action against your configured rules and decides whether it goes through.
-When it blocks, the agent gets a reason and a path forward:
+Probity evaluates the action and either lets it through or sends back a reason and a path forward:

-run it to a clean assertion failure before implementing only the minimum code
+and run it to a clean assertion failure before implementing only the

 npm install -D @nizos/probity